-Essentially, the more experience you have, the better your chances of being offered a place.
+Prior experience in schools is not required.
+However, where you have been able to gain experience in schools this can be very beneficial.
 You may be eligible to apply for classroom experience through the Department for Education School Experience Programme (SEP) – you’ll need to register with the Department for Education first.

 Follow this link for more information on the interview process at the Leicestershire Secondary SCITT and how you can begin to prepare for this.